-See Note 2 "Summary of Significant Accounting Policies" to the accompanying consolidated financial statements under Item 8 "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K for a discussion of recent accounting pronouncements.
+See Note 2 "Summary of Significant Accounting Policies" to the accompanying consolidated financial statements under Item 8 of this Report for a discussion of recent accounting pronouncements.

 Forward-Looking Statements

 Certain statements contained or incorporated in this Annual Report on Form 10-K which are not statements of historical fact constitute "Forward-Looking Statements" within the meaning of the Private Securities Litigation Reform Act of 1995 (the "Reform Act").
 Forward-looking statements give current expectations or forecasts of future events.
 Words such as "anticipate", "expect", "intend", "plan", "believe", "seek", "estimate" and other words and terms of similar meaning in connection with discussions of future operating or financial performance signify forward-looking statements.
 These statements reflect the Company's current views with respect to future events and are based on assumptions and estimates, which are subject to risks and uncertainties including those discussed in Item 1A under the heading "Risk Factors" and elsewhere in this report.
 Accordingly, undue reliance should not be placed on these forward-looking statements.
 Also, these forward-looking statements represent the Company's estimates and assumptions only as of the date of this report.
 The Company does not intend to update any of these forward-looking statements to reflect circumstances or events that occur after the statement is made and qualifies all of its forward-looking statements by these cautionary statements.